LaserKaspar/Google-Tasks-Mover/README.md

 # Google Tasks - Mover

 A tool to move your google tasks between lists in bulk.
+Due to API limitations it is really slow ~1 Task / Second.

 ## My Usecase